 All professional educators must obtain six credits of college study; six credits of continuing professional education courses; 180 hours (6/6/180) of continuing professional education programs, activities or professional experiences; or any combination of credits or hours equivalent to 180 hours every five years to maintain active status.
 One credit equals 30 hours of professional experience.

 Each professional educator has five years to complete and submit the required course work to the Pennsylvania Department of Education (PDE).
-The initial deadline for those who were already certified when the law came into affect is June 30, 2005.

 Course work completed for a master’s degree program or Level II certification can be submitted to PDE for Act 48 requirements as well.
 Act 48 does not eliminate Level II certification.